 The DSP Engine performs audio

-processing link compression, limiting and distorsion like guitar
+processing link compression, limiting and distortion like guitar

 The platform can be configured

-with any number of DSP and Synthesizer Modules.
-Here the output
+with any number of DSP and Synthesizer Modules such as the VA-Synthesiser

 Graphical Spectrum Analyzer

 Analyzer with 192 Tap Görzel FFT compressed to 48taps with direct

 DVI output to 1920x1080 TFT monitor (Samsung TFT TV) by Altera

 C4 FPGA.
 Resolution 0,1 dB and better.
 Sound patch (still image)

 created with E-mu Orbit 2 + Access Virus B. Live recorded with